History

 The origins of grapes in Provence

 When you enjoy a wine from Provence you’re also tasting a bit of history.
-It all started 2,600 years ago, when the Phoenicians founded Marseille and introduced a fabulous plant unknown to France: grape vines.
+It all started 2,600 years ago, when the Phocaeans founded Marseille and introduced a fabulous plant unknown to France: grape vines.
 From the 2nd century BC, the Romans settled on the Ligurian lands colonised four centuries earlier by the Phoenicians.
 They developed vine culture and organised the Provincia Romana: Provence.
 It was the time of the foundation of the military port of Fréjus— Forum Julii— and the city of Aquae Sextiae—Aix-en-Provence.
 Then Rome spread its empire and vines followed the conquerors.
 This is how the vineyard progressively reached other regions of Gaul: the Rhône Valley, Beaujolais, Burgundy, Gascony and Bordeaux.

 The influence of monks and nobles